dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-mongodb.md

     value: <REPLACE-WITH-OPERATION-TIMEOUT> # Optional. default: "5s"
   - name: params
     value: <REPLACE-WITH-ADDITIONAL-PARAMETERS> # Optional.
 Example: "?authSource=daprStore&ssl=true"
+  # Uncomment this if you wish to use MongoDB as a state store for actors (optional)
+  #- name: actorStateStore
+  #  value: "true"

 ```

 {{% alert title="Warning" color="warning" %}}